-The process of negotiating and managing the FI relationships can be described as an iterative loop: Tasks Activities • Step 1: Develop/refine FI strategy for using the Investment Facility Implementation team work with FI to understand their current business strategy, staff/skill set, targets for business growth, objectives for participation in RSEFP Step 2: Identify pipeline Implementation team review FI portfolio to identify potential clients in energy intensive sectors, project pipeline to investigate investments that could be EE enhanced, vendors with interest in special product development etc • Step 3: Negotiate credit lines and guarantees IFC Financial Markets team negotiates scope and terms of credit lines and portfolio guarantees based on pipeline of EE projects identified • Step 4: Disburse credit line Implementation team and TA providers engage with project developers and FIs to structure deals.
+The process of negotiating and managing the FI relationships can be described as an iterative loop: Tasks Activities • Step 1: Develop/refine FI strategy for using the Investment Facility Implementation team work with FI to understand their current business strategy, staff/skill set, targets for business growth, objectives for participation in RSEFP • Step 2: Identify pipeline Implementation team review FI portfolio to identify potential clients in energy intensive sectors, project pipeline to investigate investments that could be EE enhanced, vendors with interest in special product development etc • Step 3: Negotiate credit lines and guarantees IFC Financial Markets team negotiates scope and terms of credit lines based on pipeline of EE projects identified • Step 4: Disburse credit line Implementation team and TA providers engage with project developers and FIs to structure deals.
 FI draws down credit line in tranches for disbursement to deals.
-Step 5: Monitor portfolio FI monitors loan performance and reports to IFC.
-It notifies IFC as and when a guarantee payout is triggered.
-The payments are supervised by the IFC/GEF Implementation Team during the lifetime of the program.
-At the close of the TA program the responsibility for supervising the guarantees passes to IFC's Financial Markets portfolio team, who simultaneously monitor the credit line performance. • Return to step 1 Based on loan performance and growth opportunities FI refines business targets
+Step 5: Monitor portfolio FI monitors loan performance and reports to IFC. to IFC's Financial Markets portfolio team, who monitor the credit line performance. • Return to step 1 Based on loan performance and growth opportunities FI refines business targets